Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 In all other cases, these operators produce the value 0.

 Both `&&` and `||` perform “short-circuit” evaluation of their operands.
 That is, these operators first evaluate the left operand, then the right operand.
-If the value of the expression can be deduced from the value of the left operand alone, then the right operand isn’t evaluated.
+If the value of the expression can be deduced from the value of the left operand alone, then the right operand isn't evaluated.
 Consider the following expression:

 ```C
 (i != 0) && (j / i > 0)
 ```

 To find the value of this expression, we must first evaluate `(i != 0)`.
 If `i` isn't equal to 0, then we'll need to evaluate `(j / i > 0)` to determine whether the entire expression is true or false.
-However, if `i` is equal to 0, then the entire expression must be false, so there’s no need to evaluate `(j / i > 0)`.
+However, if `i` is equal to 0, then the entire expression must be false, so there's no need to evaluate `(j / i > 0)`.
 The advantage of short circuit evaluation is apparent—without it, evaluating the expression would have caused a division by zero.

 <!-- START: div -->
 <div class="infoBox">